Rigel (dog): Story

+Veracity

 This story, however, has been the subject of controversy and skepticism.
 The above narrative has typically been credited to Rigel's inventive savior, Jonas Briggs, who later adopted the dog.
 But researchers have raised doubts about his role in the story.
 They note that there is no record of a "Jonas Briggs" working aboard the Carpathia at the time.
 Moreover, none of the survivors in lifeboat number four mentioned the dog in their accounts of their rescue.
 The Carpathia had also stopped her engines long before picking up Lifeboat 4, which rowed towards her rather than the other way around.
 Also, contrary to the legend (which claims that conditions were foggy), witness testimony and photographic evidence show that conditions were perfectly clear the morning after the disaster.
 So, this story is very likely to be untrue.

 Another theory, most notably advocated by Stanley Coren, claims that the Carpathias Master at Arms, John Brown, adopted Rigel, while "Brigg" was the name of a passenger aboard one of the lifeboats (however, there was no Titanic survivor of that name either).
 In this telling, John Brown retired soon after the incident and took the Newfoundland with him to his home in rural Scotland.
 There, the dog lived to an old age.
 The source for this is a 1962 interview that Brown's granddaughter gave for BBC radio.
 However, while the story has unmistakable similarities, she did not directly connect it to the legend, saying that her grandfather never determined the dog's name or owner.
 The story remains anecdotal, as no verified Titanic or Carpathia passengers or crew mention the dog in their own accounts.

-The website WilliamMurdoch.net, dedicated to the life of Murdoch, rejected the story as a myth on four key points: